-A protein found in wheat, barley, and rye, gluten acts as a binding and extending agent used to retain moisture, improve texture, and enhance the flavor of foods.1 Gluten is naturally occurring but can also be added to foods and other products.
+Gluten is a protein found in wheat, barley, and rye, gluten acts as a binding and extending agent used to retain moisture, improve texture, and enhance the flavor of foods.1 Gluten is naturally occurring but can also be added to foods and other products.

 An autoimmune response to gluten is often diagnosed as Celiac disease.
 People with Celiac disease must cut out gluten to avoid symptoms of diarrhea, bloating, gas, and fatigue, as well as longer-term complications of anemia, osteoporosis, and damage to the lining of the small intestine.

-Those who run to the restroom after eating gluten and don’t test positive for Celiac disease may have Non-Celiac Gluten Sensitivity<sup>2</sup> (NCGS), an inflammatory disorder with gastrointestinal issues similar to irritable bowel syndrome.
-It’s harder to test for NCGS than Celiac or a wheat allergy, as no specific clinical biomarkers are present<sup>3</sup>.
+Those who run to the restroom after eating gluten and don’t test positive for Celiac disease may have Non-Celiac Gluten Sensitivity (NCGS), an inflammatory disorder with gastrointestinal issues similar to irritable bowel syndrome.2 It’s harder to test for NCGS than Celiac or a wheat allergy, as no specific clinical biomarkers are present.3

 Most people who suspect they’re sensitive to gluten try elimination diets that remove gluten for a period of time before adding it back in to see if symptoms return.